Evening Prayer is available on Facebook Live at 1730 Monday to Saturday and a Sunday Service at 1000 on Sundays- please

 We hope that you will enjoy your visit, and find you are most welcome to our worship, which is offered daily, or to spend some time in the building enjoying the peace and tranquility amidst the busyness of every day life.
 The Cathedral holds a significant part in Scottish Church History and last year in 2019, we celebrated 150 years of the building being completed and ready for people to worship and to pray here.

 We hope you find everything you need to know to worship here or to visit, but please do be in touch if we can help through our contact us pages.

 With every blessing

-On Sunday 1st September 2019, exactly 150 years to the day, the Cathedral in Inverness, St. Andrew’s, marked the anniversary of 150 years of worship in the Cathedral with a celebration of Choral Evensong at 1500 in the cathedral.
-Choral Evensong will be sung by the Cathedral Choir with special music to include One thing have I desired of the Lord by Gordon Tocher, the Cathedral organist with the Responses by Smith and the Magnificat and Nunc Dimittis in Ab by Harwood and to complete the choral music the Anthem is Blessed city, heavenly Salem by Bairstow.
-The service will also include one of the hymns that was sung at the very first Evensong in the Cathedral 150 years ago.
-A sermon will be preached by the Most Revd Mark J Strange, the Bishop of the Diocese of Moray, Ross and Caithness and the Primus of the Scottish Episcopal Church.
-People and clergy from congregations across the Diocese along with the Cathedral congregation and the Cathedral Chapter will be joined by the city Provost Councillor Helen Carmichael, other representatives of the Council and representatives of the Lord Lieutenants as well as others representing local businesses and schools.
+On Sunday 1st September 2019, exactly 150 years to the day, the Cathedral in Inverness, St. Andrew’s, marked the anniversary of 150 years of worship in the Cathedral with a celebration of Choral Evensong.
+Choral Evensong was sung by the Cathedral Choir, the music included, One thing have I desired of the Lord by Gordon Tocher, the Cathedral organist and the Responses by Smith and the Magnificat and Nunc Dimittis in Ab by Harwood.
+To complete the choral music the Anthem was Blessed city, heavenly Salem by Bairstow.
+The service also included one of the hymns that was sung at the very first Evensong in the Cathedral 150 years ago.
+The sermon was preached by the Most Revd Mark J Strange, the Bishop of the Diocese of Moray, Ross and Caithness and the Primus of the Scottish Episcopal Church.
+People and clergy from congregations across the Diocese along with the Cathedral congregation and the Cathedral Chapter were joined by the city Provost Councillor Helen Carmichael, other representatives of the Council and representatives of the Lord Lieutenants as well as others representing local businesses and schools.

 In eyewitness accounts of the services on 1st September in 1869 it was recorded that over 1200 people filled the cathedral for the momentous occasion.